wp-plugins/wwm-registration-form-widget/readme.txt

 No.You are only allowed to use IB Hash and Agent ID, OR Affiliate ID and Click ID.

 == Screenshots ==
-Screenshot is saved under directory '/wp-content/plugins/WWM-Registration-Form-Widget/lib/'
+Screenshot is saved under plugin directory '/lib/'

 1. Two screenshots for widget sample